 e) Covered California shall utilize the Dispute Process pursuant to Section 2.1.2 d) to resolve issues related to the Reconciliation Process.

 2.1.2 Contractor Responsibilities

-a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including, but not limited to, the Affordable Care Act § 1411 et seq.
+a) Contractor shall comply with all Federal and State eligibility and enrollment laws and regulations, including the Affordable Care Act § 1411 et seq.
 (42 U.S.C. § 18081 et seq.), 45 C.F.R. § 155.400 et seq., Government Code §§ 100503 and 100503.4, and 10 CCR § 6400 et seq.

 b) Contractor shall comply with all Covered California eligibility and enrollment determinations, including those made through CalHEERS and that result from an applicant’s appeal of an Covered California determination.
 Within ten (10) days of receiving a request from Covered California to implement the appeals decision, Contractor shall implement appeals decisions and provide communication to Covered California with evidence the appeal resolution has been implemented.
 Contractor shall immediately notify Covered California if it receives an appeal decision that does not have all necessary data elements required for the Contractor to implement the appeal decision.
 In the event that an Enrollee requires immediate care, the QHP Issuer will work closely with Covered California to implement any eligibility or enrollment changes as soon as reasonably possible.
 Contractor shall accept all Enrollees assigned by Covered California except as otherwise authorized by policies and procedures of Covered California or upon the approval of Covered California.

 c) Contractor shall participate in the Reconciliation Process to review and compare the Covered California enrollment reconciliation file, distributed monthly, against the Contractor’s membership enrollment and financial databases.
 Contractor shall prepare a comparison extract in accordance with the file validations and resolution timelines, as mutually agreed upon in the “Data Integrity Reconciliation Process Guide.”
 Contractor shall provide Covered California with evidence through email confirmation that the enrollment and financial changes identified through the Reconciliation Process have been implemented within ten (10) business days.
 Further evidence of implementation is provided by individual records submitted in the next reconciliation cycle.
-Contractors are to follow the process as stated in the “Reconciliation Process Guide"
+Contractors are to follow the process as stated in the “Reconciliation Process Guide" In the event the Contract is unable to implement the changes within ten (10) business days, the Contractor shall provide written notification to Covered California by the tenth (10th) business day.
+The written notification shall explain the reason why such changes cannot be implemented by the due date and shall identify another date in which the changes will be implemented.

+In the event Covered California identifies ongoing and persistent data issues with the Contractor through the Reconciliation Process which have not been resolved, the Contractor shall conduct root cause analysis, develop a corrective action plan to resolve the issues, and shall identify the implementation date of when the issues will be resolved.
+The Contractor’s written analysis shall be provided to Covered California within sixty (60) calendar days from Covered California’s request.

 d) Contractor shall participate in the Dispute Process established by Covered California to resolve issues related to the Reconciliation Process.
 Contractor shall submit a supplemental file to dispute identified discrepancies found in the Covered California enrollment reconciliation file in accordance with the defined list of fields and technical requirements established by Covered California through the “Data Integrity Reconciliation Dispute Process Guide.”